Buying more shares in your shared ownership home

-As a leaseholder of a Shared Ownership property you can buy further shares of your home.
-This process is known as ‘Staircasing’, it enables you to own a higher proportion of your home.
+As a leaseholder of a shared ownership property you can buy further shares in your home.
+This process, known as ‘staircasing’, enables you to own a higher proportion of your home.
 The larger the share you buy of your home, the less rent you pay to us.
-If you Staircase to 100% you become an outright owner and pay no rent.
+If you staircase to 100% you become an outright owner and pay no rent.

 The price you pay for any extra shares is based on the market value of your home at the time you wish to buy, which could go up or down.

 The value will be set by an independent RICS-qualified valuer.
 There are some costs involved in staircasing – the valuation fee and solicitor’s fees – but the cost shouldn’t be as much as when you bought your first share.

 Buying an additional share of your home is known as ‘interim staircasing’.
 If you staircase to 100% ownership that is known as ‘final staircasing’.

 Things to consider before starting the process

 The value of the property is likely to have changed from when you first purchased.
 One of the stages of staircasing is obtaining a valuation to establish how much your home is worth now.
 This will determine how much any new shares in your home will cost.

 To get an idea of your home’s value, before the formal valuation, you may wish to look at the local market.
 You can do this by searching prices of recently sold homes in your area, or by asking an estate agent to visit and value your home.